paglias/KnockoutApp/CONTRIBUTING.md

 -Include tests when adding a new feature

 -Do not include the rebuilt version of knockout.app.js and knockout.app.min.js or the updated documented source code, they're only updated when a new version is published

+For instruction on how to build KnockoutApp see http://paglias.net/KnockoutApp/#Contributing